gopinathsjsu/team-project-renaissance/README.md

 - Added function in backend to display records containing credit/debits for transfer funds and rendered on page.
 - Rendered transaction in a time period for external billpay page.
 Worked on UI and backend for search bar functionality

+**5/13/2021**

+Surabhi:
+- Tested the application
+- Worked on documentation
+- Added remianing functionalities
 # To Run the app

 1. yarn init